 Fees & funding

-The tuition fee for the year for students entering in 2018/19 is £6500.
+The tuition fee for the year for students is £6500.
 The amount you will pay may increase each year to take into account the effects of inflation.

-The tuition fee for the year for students entering in 2018/19 is £11500.
+The tuition fee for the year for students is £11500.
 The amount you will pay is fixed at this level for each year of your course.